utcompling/textgrounder/README.txt

    same source as the training documents, or from some other source, e.g. chapters from books stored in PCL-Travel format.

-2. Toponym geolocation.
-This is an old, partly-written application that is kept around mostly for test purposes.
-The real toponym-disambiguation applications are part of the Toponym subproject; see below.

-   (Original documentation: This disambiguates each toponym in a document, where a toponym is a word such as "London" or "Georgia" that refers to a geographic entity such as a city, state, province or country.
-   A statistical model is created from document data, as above, but a gazetteer can also be used as an additional source of data listing valid toponyms.
-Evaluation is either on the geographic names in a TR-CONLL corpus or links extracted from a Wikipedia article.)

-3. KML generation.
+2. KML generation.
 This generates per-word cell distributions of the sort used in the ACP strategy (--strategy=average-cell-probability), then outputs KML files for given words showing the distribution of the words across the Earth.

-A fourth, not-yet-written app is for simultaneous segmentation and geolocation.
+A third, not-yet-written app is for simultaneous segmentation and geolocation.
 This assumes that a document is composed of segments of unknown size, each of which refers to a different location, and simultaneously finds the best segmentation and best location of each